Are Spring Allergies Worsening Your Depression?

 Effects of Allergy Medications On Mood

 Antihistamines, for example, can cause sleep deprivation or grogginess.
-Other allergy medications can also result in irregular sleeping patterns, which can in turn bring irritability.
+Other allergy medications can also result in irregular sleeping patterns, which can, in turn, bring irritability.
 Other side effects include heart problems, insomnia, and sometimes prostate problems in men.

 Conclusion

 Don’t let your allergies get you down!
 Make sure you find a medication or treatment that’s right for you and your specific situation.
-Take the necessary steps to bring the happiness back into spring.
+Take the necessary steps to bring happiness back into spring.

 Partha’s Prescriptions

-- Eat an anti-inflammatory diet.
+• Eat an anti-inflammatory diet.
 Allergies occur due to a hypersensitive immune system.
-Strengthen your immune system by including anti-inflammatory foods in your diet such as turmeric, garlic, bone broth, leafy greens, lemons, berries, etc.
+Strengthen your immune system by including anti-inflammatory foods in your diet, such as turmeric, garlic, bone broth, leafy greens, lemons, berries, etc.